overture-stack/genomic-data-playground/README.md

-# Welcome to the Overture Genomic Data Playground!

 The purpose of this repository is to provide users with a local and isolated sandbox to play with some of Overture's genomic services, such as Song, Score, Ego, Maestro and Arranger.
 Every release contains a stable and tested configuration of various Overture products using absolute versions, so that specific configurations can be reproduced.
 The services are managed by `docker-compose` and are bootstrapped with fixed data so that users can start playing around as fast as possible.